Information Possibly Outdated

 Tomato short course aims to help growers

-Organizers have increased the classroom time by one day and added the opportunity to tour a greenhouse facility on the final day.
-The intensive, one-of-a-kind short course is exclusively dedicated to helping producers of greenhouse tomatoes.
-Mississippi is home to about 130 growers who combine to produce a $6.5 million greenhouse tomato crop annually.
-In 2006, the short course attracted participants from 26 states.
+The intensive, one-of-a-kind short course is dedicated to helping producers of greenhouse tomatoes.
+Mississippi is home to about 100 growers who produce a $6 million greenhouse tomato crop annually.

 Rick Snyder, Mississippi State University professor and vegetable specialist in Crystal Springs, is organizing the short course.

 “Growers cannot find this much information about greenhouse tomatoes in any other short course or workshop in the country,” Snyder said.
-“That is why we attract growers from all over.
-Last year, they came from as far away as Hawaii and New Jersey.”
+“Because of this, growers come to Mississippi each year from more than 25 states to learn about greenhouse tomato production.”

-The 2007 Greenhouse Tomato Short Course will be at the Eagle Ridge Conference Center.
-The MSU Extension Service, the Central Mississippi Research and Extension Center in Raymond and the U.S. Department of Agriculture Risk Management Agency are sponsoring the course.
+The 2010 Greenhouse Tomato Short Course will be at the Eagle Ridge Conference Center.
+The MSU Extension Service and the Central Mississippi Research and Extension Center in Raymond are sponsoring the course with additional support from the Mississippi Department of Agriculture and Commerce Specialty Crops Block Grant Program.

-Advance registration is $100 and must be received by Feb.
-23. This fee includes most meals, coffee breaks, refreshments and a reference notebook that includes all the Extension bulletins and handouts.
-Registration at the door is $125.
-Those who pre-register will receive a Greenhouse Tomato Short Course all-cotton cap and a 14-ounce tomato coffee mug.
+Advance registration is $125 and must be received by Feb.
+25. This fee includes most meals, coffee breaks, refreshments and handouts.
+Registration at the door is $150.

-For more information, go to the short course Web site at http://www.greenhousetomatosc.com, contact local county Extension offices or e-mail firstname.lastname@example.org.
-The complete agenda, registration materials, a map and list of suggested hotels are available online.
+For more information and to register online, go to the short course Web site at www.greenhousetomatosc.com, contact local county Extension offices or e-mail email@example.com.
+The complete agenda, registration materials, a map and a list of suggested hotels are available online.